nicholasmello/arcade-build/README.md

-# Raspberry Pi Yocto Builder
+#Raspberry Pi Yocto Builder

-This repo contains necessary files to build a Raspberry Pi based on Yocto project using Docker for an arcade machine.
+This repo contains necessary files to build a Raspberry Pi based on Yocto project using Docker.

 To build: